 - Quote won’t affect your credit score

 When you take out a debt consolidation loan, the initial credit search that the lender makes, plus each repayment on the loan, will be recorded by credit reference agencies (CRAs) in your credit file.
 There are three main credit reference agencies in the UK: Experian, Equifax and TransUnion.
 These CRAs are where lenders turn when assessing the risk of lending to you.

 Broadly speaking, if you make each payment on time and in full, and you start to reduce your debt, then debt consolidation will benefit your credit score.
 However, there are a few different ways it can impact how you come across in your credit record – which is more than just a number.

 Yes.
 From the perspective of the CRAs that determine your credit score, a debt consolidation loan is treated like any other type of loan.
-It can therefore affect your credit score in the same way as, say, car finance or a credit card, mortgage or personal loan for some other purpose.
+It can affect your credit score in the same way as, say, car finance, a credit card, a mortgage or a personal loan.

 Taking out a debt consolidation loan should help your credit score if used correctly, but it can negatively affect your credit score in the following situations:

-Don’t forget that other activities will be having a bearing on your credit score at the same time.
+Don’t forget that other activities will have a bearing on your credit score at the same time.
 So while using debt consolidation correctly stands to improve your credit score, if you’re missing payments on your mobile phone contract at the same time, for example, then your score will go down, not up.

 There are a couple of ways that debt consolidation can improve your credit score, especially if you’re struggling to repay your current debts: